Onakleaver/zero_day/0x00-hello_world/README.md

 ## 5-print.c
 Prints a string using `printf` function.
 `printf` function prints characters without adding a new line at the end and thus you need to add `\n` at the end to add a new line.

+## 6-size.c
+Program prints the size of verious types

+## 100-intel
+Generates the assembly code of C code.